 - Click Suppressed in the Search & Filters area.

 - Search the Suppress Rule Name filter and click on the rule.

 The selected filter will pass from the available filters to the selected filters.

 The dashboard view will reset and the Suppress Rule Name filter will be available.

 If there are no rule names displayed it is because

 - there are no events suppressed by the rule

 See Searching Events for further information about the icons below the filters.

 Note: You can save the view for later use.
-See Views for further information about how to create a configuration view.
+See Event Views for further information about how to create a configuration view.